section-engineering-education/engineering-education/articles/network-troubleshooting-using-traceroute/index.md

 I hope this article has helped you understand the basic functionality behind traceroute, how to use the program, and finally, how to interpret data produced by the program.

 That's all for now, and thank you for reading this article.

+Peace.